 Did you ever want to be a writer?

 I always thought I’d use writing in my job, but I’ve been pretty pragmatic for as long as I can remember.
 In college I studied communications and that’s where I got interested in advertising and marketing.
 Now, as I transition my career, I’m offering my services as a personal historian to help people preserve their stories.

 What do you write?

 I’ve kept journals on and off since I was a kid.
 Recently I found a little locked journal, each short entry starting with, “Today I…” Some of the words were so painfully spelled I could barely decipher them.
 I have several journals chronicling my travels and working through challenging times in my life.
-When I re-ignited story writing a couple years ago, I began with short memoirs, taking to heart the common advice to “write what you know.”
-I moved on to tackle a few embellished family tales.
-Lately I’ve been challenging myself with fiction and balancing that with quick articles about marketing and the working life.
+When I re-ignited story writing a couple years ago, I began with short memoirs and family histories, taking to heart the common advice to “write what you know.”
+I’ve also been doing freelance, writing everything from sales materials to blog articles.

 What does it mean to be a personal historian?

 I feel the most important thing we leave to the next generation is our stories – more than money or stuff.
 I come from a family of story tellers who enjoy telling and hearing favorite tales around the dinner table.
 The problem is, most family stories are never written down, so they risk being lost to history.
 As a personal historian, I help people document their stories so they can be preserved for generations.